mitin001/transcriber/blog/podcasts/pivot/2024-09-17-ai-vs-human-creativity.md

 > The more anodyne what you're doing is, the easier it is for it to be replaced.

-AI is here not to replace us but to remind us that we've got to get back to express ourselves uniquely.
+AI is here not [to replace us] but to remind us that we've got to get back to express ourselves uniquely.

 > Try to find unique ways to express yourself that are not based on everything that you hear every day.

-Creating content that's like everything else is not an option anymore because AI can do it immediately and in infinite quantities.
+Creating content that's like everything else is not an option anymore because AI can do it immediately and in infinite quantities and [cheaply].

 > Uniqueness is going to be at a premium.